Teri Byrne: Other media

-In 2001 she was actively involved with the development of a comic book entitled "Stiletto" about a bounty hunter portrayed by Teri.
-The book, published by Gypsy Press Comics, was originally to be titled "Nytro", but Turner Broadcasting would not allow them to use anything associated with their WCW franchise.
+In 2001 Byrne was actively involved with the development of a comic book entitled Stiletto about a bounty hunter portrayed by Teri.
+The book, originally to be titled Nytro, published by Gypsy Press Comics, was originally to be titled Nytro, but Turner Broadcasting would not allow them to use anything associated with their WCW franchise.
 Issue #1 of Stiletto formally debuted at the 2001 Wizard World Chicago convention on August 17, 2001.

 Personal life

 Byrne grew up in Atlanta and spent a lot of time in the stables in which her father raised Arabian horses.
 She devoted much of her time to speaking out against cruelty to animals and the inhumane treatment of greyhounds and saddlebred horses.
 Byrne later graduated from Arizona State University with Honors in Communication.

 Byrne lives in Charlotte, North Carolina where she works at a college as the Campus President.